 In a recent letter that we received from the FDA in response to our submission of the protocol for our ongoing Phase II trial of ispronicline for the treatment of AAMI, the FDA informed us that it believes it is questionable whether AAMI satisfies the criteria necessary for AAMI to be recognized as a distinct clinical condition.
 However, we believe that the results of our Phase II clinical trials of ispronicline in AAMI and MCI and the neuroprotective effect that we observed in preclinical in vitro studies of ispronicline suggest the potential of ispronicline as an early treatment for progressive cognitive impairment.
 Based on feedback that we have received from researchers whom we believe to be leaders in this medical area and our belief that acceptance of the possibility and viability of a treatment for cognitive impairment associated with normal aging is emerging in the medical community, we believe that AAMI is an indication that the FDA may be willing to recognize in the future.
 While our Phase II clinical trial for AAMI is ongoing, we plan to consult with the FDA regarding the potential of AAMI as a distinct clinical condition for which the FDA would approve a drug.
-Based on the results of our Phase II AAMI trial and our planned consultation with the FDA, we will evaluate the continued clinical condition, we believe that our ongoing Phase II AAMI trial, if successful, would benefit us in our efforts to gain marketing approval of ispronicline for Alzheimer's disease by further establishing the safety profile of ispronicline and further demonstrating its cognitive effects in an expanded number of cognitively impaired elderly persons.
+Based on the results of our Phase II AAMI trial and our planned consultation with the FDA, we will evaluate the continued clinical development of ispronicline for the treatment of AAMI.
+Even if the FDA were to be unwilling to recognize AAMI as a distinct clinical condition, we believe that our ongoing Phase II AAMI trial, if successful, would benefit us in our efforts to gain marketing approval of ispronicline for Alzheimer's disease by further establishing the safety profile of ispronicline and further demonstrating its cognitive effects in an expanded number of cognitively impaired elderly persons.

 Additional Clinical Support.
 We are developing a salt form of ispronicline that is different from the salt form that we used in our completed trials, that we are currently using in our ongoing Phase II trial in AAMI and that we plan to use in our Phase II trial in mild Alzheimer's disease.
 We believe that the new salt form will cost less to make than the current salt form.
 We also believe that the new salt form will be more soluble than the current salt form, which could result in an improved pharmacokinetic profile.
-We plan to initiate a bioequivalence study designed to determine the dose of the new salt necessary to achieve the presence in the blood of the same amount of ispronicline as specified doses of the current salt form of ispronicline in our Phase II trial of ispronicline as an add-on therapy for Alzheimer's disease that we plan to initiate in the first quarter of 2006 and in future clinical trials of ispronicline.
+We plan to initiate a bioequivalence study designed to determine the dose of the new salt necessary to achieve the presence in the blood of the same amount of ispronicline as specified doses of the current salt in the second quarter of 2005.
+The study will include between six and eight healthy volunteers.
+We anticipate that we will use the new salt form of ispronicline in our Phase II trial of ispronicline as an add-on therapy for Alzheimer's disease that we plan to initiate in the first quarter of 2006 and in future clinical trials of ispronicline.